hakan42/marvin.robot/README.md

 It's brain is implemented in Spring AI.

+You can talk to Marvin in natural language and ask him questions about your house.
+He will talk back to you.

 ## Initial learning
-Put a text file called marvin-robot.txt in your home directory.
+* Put a text file called marvin-robot.txt in your home directory.
-Put a text file called marvin-environment in your home directory.
+* Put a text file called marvin-environment in your home directory.
-There are example files in the descriptions folder
+* There are example files in the descriptions folder

 * Marvin will read item descriptions from OpenHAB and learn about them.
 To enable items, add the tag Marvin to the item in OpenHAB.
 * Marvin will receive events from OpenHAB.
 To enable events, add the tag Events to the item in OpenHAB.